Raw vector

 CVE-2024-5213 is a medium-severity Insertion of Sensitive Information Into Sent Data (CWE-201) vulnerability in Mintplexlabs Anythingllm.
 Its CVSS base score is 6.5 (Medium).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Unsecured Credentials (T1552); ranked in the top 44.4% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Network Sniffing (T1040); ranked at the 38th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 This vulnerability is AI-related — categorised as Enterprise AI Assistants; in the Privacy and Disclosure risk domain.